 According to a recent article in Clinical Biomechanics, plantar fasciitis (PF) is the third most common injury in runners.
 As well as being common, PF can be difficult to treat and resistant to a host of different approaches.
 It also tends to be ‘self limiting’ which means it can go away of it’s own accord but that can take over a year.
 So in today’s blog we’ll look at causes of PF and how you can treat it.

 The exact cause of PF is poorly understood.
 It is thought to be an ‘overload’ problem, like many other problems in running and yet it’s quite common in fairly sedentary people.
 The plantar fascia itself is a tough band of fibrous tissue that extends from the heel bone to the metatarsal bones of the foot.
 It supports the longitudinal arch and takes a lot of load during walking and running.
+I should point out that this isn’t a condition that usually involves inflammation so the term Plantar Fasciitis is probably inaccurate.
+It’s though the response from the tissues is actually similar to that of tendinopathy and involves a range of changes including swelling of the fascial attachment and breakdown of the usual collagen based structure.
+As such some people term this plantar fasciopathy or Plantar Heel Pain.

 Credit to Kosi Gramatikoff, who has kindly made this image freely available.